Dispensationalism: Purpose of God in the world

 According to John Walvoord, God's purpose in the world is to manifest his glory.
 Charles Ryrie writes that dispensational soteriology focuses on man's salvation as the means God uses to glorify himself.

 Biblical literalism

 A key element of dispensationalism is its use of the historical-grammatical hermeneutic to obtain a consistent, literal interpretation of the text.
 In this method, scripture is to be interpreted according to the normal rules of human language in its entirety.
 This leads dispensationalists to take eschatological passages in the Bible literally.
 Charles Ryrie suggests that a non-literal hermeneutic is the reason amillennialists apply Old Testament promises made to Israel "spiritually" to the church, and covenant premillennialists see some prophecies as fulfilled and others as not.
+This approach does not rule out the usage of figures of speech or symbols within the text of the Bible, but it does resist reading passages concerning Israel as spiritualizations rather than as dealing with national Israel.

 Progressive revelation

 Progressive revelation is the doctrine that each successive book of the Bible provides further revelation of God and his program.
 Theologian Charles Hodge wrote that the progressive character of divine revelation is gradually unfolded until the fullness of truth is revealed.
 Charles Ryrie wrote that the Bible is not viewed as a textbook on theology, but rather as a continually unfolding revelation of God through successive ages where there are distinguishable stages in which God introduces mankind to new responsibilities.

 Covenant theology and dispensationalist theology disagree regarding the meaning of revelation.
 Covenant theology views the New Testament as the key to interpreting the Old Testament.
 For dispensationalists, the Old Testament is interpreted on its own and the New Testament contains new information which can build on the Old Testament but cannot change its meaning.
 Each stands alone, rather than the Old Testament being reread through the lens of the New Testament.